klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 yaml.dump(Payload())
 ```

-Later we'll see how to create custom payloads dynamically.

 **JSON**

-The same vulnerability we've already seen in pickle can be applied to jsonpickle.
+The same vulnerability already studied in pickle can be applied to jsonpickle.
 As the name may suggest, the jsonpickle module is actually a json library built on top of pickle.
 The deserialization issue is located in the `decode()` function call, as it may be seen in the following vulnerable code snippet:

 ```python
 import jsonpickle